Lungwort / Bethlehem sage

 - Is Lungwort / Bethlehem sage good for the Colorado Front Range?

-- Yes.
-Lungwort / Bethlehem sage is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Lungwort / Bethlehem sage is a well-suited groundcover for Colorado's Front Range.

 - How big does Lungwort / Bethlehem sage get?